Board of Review

 Regina S. Adams

-Regina S. Adams is married to Derek Adams and they have two children, Marsalis and Sara.
-Regina serves as a volunteer for several organizations and is a member of Kyles Temple A.M.E.
+Regina S. Adams is married to Derek Adams, and they have two children.
+Ms. Adams serves as a volunteer for several community organizations and is a member of Kyles Temple A.M.E.
 Zion Church in Durham, North Carolina.

 If you need assistance with a regular unemployment claim, please contact the customer call center at 888-737-0259.